symsoft/ecc-api-guide/error_codes.md

 Common error cases:

-* Code 404 (Not Found) refers to the main resource, i.e. in most cases the Subscription.
+* Code 404 (Not Found) refers to the main resource, i.e. the Subscription.
 This is also what will be returned in case an API User tries to access a Subscription belonging to another API User.

 * Code 407 (Conflict) is returned when the requested resource, such as a SIM or an MSISDN, already is in use.